Travel in Iceland remains normal. See details on the latest eruption.

 Bath Season: All year round

-Private showers and locked lockers are included in the admission ticket and there is an in-water bar where you can purchase refreshments to enjoy whilst in the water.
+Private showers and lockers are included in the admission ticket.
+Also, visit the in-water bar to relax even more.
+People can purchase refreshments while enjoying the warm water.

 Location: In the town of Húsavík in Eyjafjörður near Akureyri.